jntm7/Yumikord/README.md

-# Subaru - a basic chat bot for Discord!
+# Subaru - an fun and helpful bot for your Discord server!

 ## Step 1: